How Much Does It Cost To Repair a Chain Link Fence in 2025?

 2. Dig around the post.

-3. Pour in the concrete.
+3. Pour concrete into the hole.

 How to Fix Severe Damage or Rust

-2. Remove the post cap, brace bands and tension bands.
+2. Remove the post cap, brace bands, and tension bands.

 6. Tighten the bolts connecting the rails and mesh to the post.